 The bank also sought to develop coaching skills among the senior management team in the organisation.
 The primary objective was to develop internal coaching capabilities at the senior management level to provide internal coaching to the mid-level managers.
 By involving a higher percentage of employees, this embedded a coaching culture within the bank.

 Twenty-seven participants from the senior management team were carefully selected to complete the Coaching Skills Certificate from different functional divisions.
 Selection criteria was based on potential coaches’ personal attributes, their people management skills, and their willingness to devote their time and skills to support potential coachees.
 Line managers were also asked to nominate staff from the same category to participate in the coaching program.

 Thereafter, the selected participants attended the Coaching Skills Certificate for Managers training, which was delivered by Career Connections.
 The program was designed by the Academy of Executive Coaching, UK, to equip managers with core skills to coach confidently and effectively.

-The training is also based on the experiential process of learning and changing managers’ mindset from a directive style of managing people to a more non-directive approach.
-The certificate course is accredited by International Coach Federation (ICF) and provide participants with 12 Accredited Coach Specific Hours.
+The training is also based on the experiential process of learning and changing managers’ mindsets from a directive style of managing people to a more non-directive approach.
+The certificate course is accredited by International Coach Federation (ICF) and provides participants with 12 Accredited Coach Specific Hours.